Glenns Run (Ohio River tributary): Course

 Glenns Run rises about 2 miles east of Wheeling, West Virginia, and then flows westerly to join the Ohio River in the Warwood neighborhood of Wheeling, West Virginia.

 Watershed

 Glenns Run drains 2.79 sqmi of area, receives about 40.2 in/year of precipitation, has a wetness index of 304.81, and is about 70% forested.
+It also is orange in color presumably from mine drainage which can be seen from Google satellite images.